Search for the Higgs boson decay to a $Z$ boson and a photon in $pp$ collisions at $\sqrt{s}=13$ TeV and $13.6$ TeV with the ATLAS detector: Results

 Figure~\ref{fig:mllg-soverb} (b) presents the weighted \mzg distribution with the fitted signal and background models overlaid, and Figure~\ref{fig:likelihood-scan} shows the likelihood scan of the combined signal strength.
-The observed combined fit has a best-fit signal strength of $\mu=1.3\pm0.5 (\mathrm{stat.})\pm0.2(\mathrm{syst.})=1.3^{+0.6}_{-0.5}$ with an expected $\mu=1.0\pm0.5 (\mathrm{stat.})\pm0.2(\mathrm{syst.})=1.0^{+0.6}_{-0.5}$.
+The observed combined fit has a best-fit signal strength of $\mu=1.3\pm0.5 (\mathrm{stat.})\pm0.2(\mathrm{syst.})=1.3^{+0.6}_{-0.5}$ with an expected $\mu=1.0\pm0.5 (\mathrm{stat.})^{+0.2}_{-0.1}(\mathrm{syst.})=1.0^{+0.6}_{-0.5}$.
 The significance of the observed (expected) excess above the background-only hypothesis is 2.5$\sigma$ (1.9$\sigma$).
 Relative to the \RTwo analysis, the combined expected significance improves by 61\%.
-Figure \ref{fig:NLL_aux} shows the signal strength results in each \RThr category, the stand-alone \RTwo and \RThr measurements, and their combination.
-The \RTwo and \RThr measurements are compatible, with a $p$-value of 0.33.
+Figure \ref{fig:NLL_aux} shows the signal strength results in each \RThr category, their combined value, the results of the previous Run-2 analysis, and the overall combination.
+The \RTwo and \RThr measurements are compatible, with a $p$-value of 0.32.
 Assuming the SM production cross-sections, the combination provides the most stringent expected sensitivity to date for determining the \htoZg branching fraction, surpassing the ATLAS + CMS \RTwo combination~\cite{HIGG-2022-22-fixed}.
 Under this assumption, the observed (expected) branching fraction is $(2.0_{-0.8}^{+0.9})\times 10^{-3}$ ($(1.5_{-0.8}^{+0.9})\times 10^{-3}$), compared with the SM prediction of $(1.54^{+0.10}_{-0.11})\times10^{-3}$.

 \FloatBarrier